Jet-environment interaction after delayed collapse in binary neutron star mergers

-Figure \ref{fig:emag} (top-panel) shows the time evolution of the total magnetic energy for the three cases.
-The initial exponential growth associated with the Kelvin-Helmholtz (KH) instability is followed by further amplification sustained by the massive NS differential rotation, via magnetic winding and the magnetorotational instability (MRI) (e.g., \cite{Ciolfi2020b} and refs.~therein).
-We caution, however, that our resolution is insufficient to fully capture the KH instability as well as the MRI (and the possible $\alpha\Omega$ dynamo driven by it \cite{Kiuchi2024}).
-While in case B magnetic energy keeps growing up to almost $10^{52}$\,erg and then starts to slowly decrease, in cases A and C the collapse leads to a sudden drop by a factor of $\approx\!60$, after which a slowly decreasing trend leads to a final value of $\simeq\!6\times10^{49}$\,erg.
+Figure \ref{fig:emag} (top-panel) shows the time evolution of the total magnetic energy for the four cases.
+The initial exponential growth associated with the Kelvin-Helmholtz (KH) instability is followed by further amplification sustained by the massive NS differential rotation, via magnetic winding and the magnetorotational instability (MRI) (e.g., \citealt{Ciolfi2020b} and refs.~therein).
+We caution, however, that our resolution is insufficient to fully capture the KH instability as well as the MRI (and the possible $\alpha\Omega$ dynamo driven by it; \citealt{Kiuchi2024}).
+While in case B magnetic energy keeps growing up to almost $10^{52}$\,erg and then starts to slowly decrease, in cases A and C the collapse leads to a sudden drop by a factor of $\approx\!60$, after which a slowly decreasing trend leads to a final value of $\simeq\!6\!\times\!10^{49}$\,erg.
 Case D indicates that a longer remnant lifetime enhances the outflow of magnetized material into the environment, yielding nearly twice the magnetic energy at the final time compared to cases A and C.

-Bottom panel of Figure \ref{fig:emag} presents the evolution of the Poynting-flux luminosity $L_{\rm EM}$ across the spherical surface $r\!=\!295$\,km.
+Bottom panel of Figure \ref{fig:emag} presents the evolution of the Poynting-flux luminosity $L_{\rm EM}$ across the spherical surface at $r\!=\!295$\,km.
 Here, the first few peaks within 8\,ms after merger relate to the dynamical ejecta crossing the surface.
-Then, the developing magnetic tower starts to drive a magnetized outflow, gradually increasing $L_{\rm EM}$.
-For case B, it reaches $\sim\!10^{51}$\,erg/s around 25\,ms after merger, and this level is maintined until the end.
-In case A (and C), the collapse causes a temporary decrease until $\approx\!40$\,ms after merger, when the contribution of the incipient jet emerges.
-In the following evolution, $L_{\rm EM}$ remains rather stationary, with a final value of $\simeq 3\times10^{50}$\,erg/s, while for case D it increases to $\simeq 10^{51}$\,erg/s.
+Subsequently, the developing magnetic tower starts to drive a magnetized outflow, gradually increasing $L_{\rm EM}$.
+For case B, $L_{\rm EM}$ reaches $\sim\!10^{51}$\,erg/s around 25\,ms after merger, and this level is maintained until the end.
+In cases A, C and D, the collapse triggers a temporary drop until $\approx\!15$\,ms after BH formation, after which the contribution of the incipient jet becomes apparent.
+In the following evolution, $L_{\rm EM}$ remains rather stationary for cases A and C, settling at $\simeq 3\times10^{50}$\,erg/s, while for case D it increases to $\simeq 10^{51}$\,erg/s.
 These values are comparable to the power expected from the Blandford-Znajek mechanism \citep{Blandford1977,Thorne1986},